 The Difficulty Score is calculated based on the Page Authority (PA) and Domain Authority (DA) scores of the results ranking on the first page of Google’s search engine for the given query.

-Volume Score: the tool also pulls its own search volumedata, which MOZ says, has “over 95% accuracy”.
-According to their website the volume score captures fluctuations in traffic due to market seasonality and other trending factors.
-Therefore the MOZ volume score is more accurate that the avg. search volume in Google Keyword Planner.
+Volume Score: the tool also pulls its own search volume data, which MOZ says, has “over 95% accuracy”.
+According to their website, the volume score captures fluctuations in traffic due to market seasonality and other trending factors.
+Therefore the MOZ volume score is more accurate than the avg. search volume in Google Keyword Planner.